Low Risk, High Interest, Capital Guaranteed Options: Where To Put $10K Savings Now?

 - Fuss-free (no multiple conditions like credit card spend, salary crediting, insurance or investment purchases)

-- High liquidity (no withdrawal fees, no early withdrawal penalties, no restrictions and can be withdrawn anytime)
+- High liquidity (no withdrawal fees, no early withdrawal penalties and no restrictions)

 - High interest (definitely higher than the 0.05% base interest given by banks; naturally as high as possible)